KaijingOfficial/KaijingOfficial.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper about moment retrieval is accepted to ICCV Workshop 2023.
+Our paper about moment retrieval hsa been accepted by ICCV Workshop 2023.